-This program of thirty months duration is offered in affiliation with Singing River Hospital, Pascagoula, Mississippi.
-Students who successfully complete this program are prepared for employment in hospitals, clinics, and medical offices as X-Ray Technicians.
+This program of thirty months duration is offered jointly by Jackson County Campus and Singing River Hospital and it includes courses leading to the Associate of Applied Science Degree.
+Students who successfully complete this program are prepared for employment in hospitals, clinics and medical offices as X-Ray Technicians.

-The Department of Radiology at Singing River Hospital, in which students gain their laboratory and practical work experience, is recognized as an extended campus of the College.
-The X-Ray Technology Instructor is assisted and advised by an Advisory Committee composed by Radiologists, X-Ray Technicians, and other interested individuals.
+The Department of Radiology at Singing River Hospital, in which students gain their laboratory and practical work experience, is recognized as an extended campus.
+The X-Ray Technology instructor is assisted and advised by the hospital radiologists.